datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 We can plot our summary stats using Pandas, too.

 If you work in the Jpyter Notebook, make sure figures appear inline by running `%matplotlib inline`.
-If you are working in Spyder, the default setting for the Ipython console is `inline` plotting (it can be changed in preferences).

 ```
 # Create a quick bar chart